 First, choosing a tax return preparer carefully is key.
 A National Taxpayer Advocate report indicates that 60 percent of individuals use paid preparers.
 The percentage is even higher for tax returns with business interests.
 The IRS has increased its scrutiny of tax return preparers.
 They are now required to pass a competency exam and register with the IRS.
 This improves IRS ability to identify tax return preparers involved in audited returns where errors were discovered.
 If the IRS believes a particular preparer is engaged in consistently fraudulent actions, all of the returns completed by that preparer are at risk for audit.
 It will be hard to avoid an IRS audit if you don’t spend some time research and choosing a tax return preparer.

-Secondly, exercise extra effort to provide complete information.
+Then, exercise extra effort to provide complete information.
 Make sure all the questions are answered on every tax form.
 Any missing information triggers a more extensive examination of your tax return.
 Add statements when necessary relating to inapplicable sections.
 This is especially important if the figures on your tax return don’t match income reported by parties who paid income to you.
+Profitwise has systems in place to identify and address issues like this.
+Give us a call to learn more about what we do to minimize your risk of an IRS audit.